andreasm80/blog.local/content/post/2023-09-25-vsphere-with-tanzu-antrea-and-multicluster/index.md

 {{% notice info "Info" %}}

-The following procedure may at the time being not officially supported - will get back and confirm this
+The following procedure may not at the time writing this post be officially supported - will get back and confirm this

 {{% /notice %}}